SnowyMouse/invader/README.md

 ```
 Usage: invader-build [options] -g <target> <scenario>

-Build a cache file for a version of Halo: Combat Evolved.
+Build a cache file.

 Options:
   -a --always-index-tags       Always index tags when possible.
 This can speed
                                up build time, but stock tags can't be modified.
+  -A --auto-forge <engine>     Ensure the map will be network compatible with
+                               the given target engine.
+Valid engines are:
+                               pc-custom, pc-demo, pc-retail, xbox-0009,
+                               xbox-0135, xbox-2276, native
   -b --stock-resource-bounds   Only index tags if the tag's index is within
                                stock Custom Edition's resource map bounds.
                                (Custom Edition only)